Superconductivity of repulsive spinless fermions with sublattice potentials

 The correlated hopping also includes two terms

-The combinations $ijk$ and $ijkl$ are summed over all possible ordered vertices of plaquettes in the $B$ sublattice, e.g., 1,2,3,4 in Fig.~\ref{fig:pd}(a1).
+The combinations $ijk$ and $ijkl$ are summed over all possible ordered vertices of plaquettes in sublattice $B$, e.g., 1,2,3 and 4 in Fig.~\ref{fig:pd}(ai).
 Finally, there are two-, three-, and four-body density interactions,

-The combinations $[ijk]$ and $[ijkl]$ are summed over all possible unordered vertices of plaquettes in the $B$ sublattice.
+The combinations $[ijk]$ and $[ijkl]$ are summed over all possible unordered vertices of plaquettes in sublattice $B$.
 The four-body interaction $U_4$ remains repulsive in the full parameter region, while other interaction terms turn from repulsion to attraction when increasing across $V/D=1$.

-The dispersion of the kinetic part $H_{\textrm{hopping}}$ depends on the next-to nearest hopping $t'$.
-At $t'=0$ (shown in the left panel of Fig.~\ref{fig:bandstructure}), the band minimum is located along the boundary of the Brillouin zone.
+The dispersion of the kinetic part $H_{\textrm{hopping}}$ depends on the next-nearest-neighbor hopping $t'$.
+At $t'=0$ [shown in Fig.~\ref{fig:bandstructure} (a)], the band minimum is located along the boundary of the Brillouin zone.
 The Fermi surface is connected and has an approximate rotation symmetry.
-By tuning $t'$ such that $|t'_B/t_B|>0.5$, two band minima appear at $(0, \pm \pi)$ and $(\pm \pi,0)$ respectively, where the unit of the wave vectors is $1/a$.
+By tuning $t'$ such that $|t'_B/t_B|>0.5$, two band minima appear at $(0, \pm \pi)$ and $(\pm \pi,0)$, respectively, where the unit of the wave vectors is $1/a$.
 The low-energy physics is then controlled by these two valleys which are interchanged under a $\pi/2$ rotation.
-When tuning to higher dopings, the Fermi surface includes the Van Hove singularities.
-They are located at $(q,\pm q)$, with $q$ depending on $t_B/t'_B$.
+When tuning to higher doping, the Fermi surface includes the Van Hove singularities.
+They are located at $(q,\pm q)$ with $q=\pm \arccos (-t_B/(2t'_B))$.
 The two-valley low-energy physics is replaced by the one exhibiting new instabilities driven by the larger density of states.
+We remark that introducing $t'$ on the honeycomb lattice only brings an overall factor to the band dispersion.